-The western gray squirrel is state threatened (WDFW 2021d).
+The western gray squirrel (Sciurus griseus) is state threatened (WDFW 2021d).
 WDFW priority species mapping (WDFW 2021a) indicates the potential presence of this species in the study area.
-However, western gray squirrel presence is unknown because of the lack of recent wildlife surveys in the study area.
+However, WDFW has confirmed that the western gray squirrel is unlikely to occur in the study area because its habitat is not present (WDFW 2022).